MaksymTautkevychius/APBD_Task_8/README.md

-Dear sir, there were eccidentally created maste branch where soultion locates.
+Dear sir, there were accidentally created master branch where soultion is locating.
 Best regards, Tautkevychius Maksym